sayarkarmakar/sayarkarmakar.github.io/index.md

 August 2025: Our [Paper](https://arxiv.org/abs/2405.12199) received a minor revision from Advances in Applied Probability.

 May-June 2025: I was teaching at TU Dortmund a summer course on High Dimensional Time-series analysis as a visiting professor.
-I also gave 4 lectures in the [TRR summer school](https://trr391.tu-dortmund.de/events/summer-schools/)
+I also gave 4 lectures in the [TRR summer school](https://trr391.tu-dortmund.de/events/summer-schools/) on spatial and spatiotemporal statistics.

 May 2025: We submitted a new [Paper](https://arxiv.org/pdf/2505.08125) on Gaussian approximations for DFL